Broadband Terahertz Quantum Cascade Laser Dual-Comb Sources with Off-Resonant Microwave Injection: Results and discussion

 To perform the measurement, Comb1 is under the off-resonant injection situation.
-We first record the dual-comb spectra using Comb2 as a detector with the beam path purged with nitrogen and then record the dual-comb spectra with the filter placed in the beam path of the dual-comb setup for comparison.
+We first record the dual-comb spectra using Comb2 as a detector with the beam path purged with nitrogen and then record the dual-comb spectra with the filter placed in the beam path (see the inset of Figure \ref{filter}b) for comparison.
 The main results are shown in Figures \ref{filter}b, \ref{filter}c, and \ref{filter}d for the dual-comb spectra recorded at carrier frequencies around 4, 8, and 11 GHz, respectively.
 Because different beats of the two QCL comb lines can generate dual-comb signals at different carrier frequencies, in Figures \ref{filter}b-\ref{filter}d, we show three sets of dual-comb spectra at three lowest microwave carrier frequencies.
 As we already illustrated in ref. \cite{LiACSPhoton}, the microwave-terahertz frequency link for two neighbouring sets of dual-comb lines shows opposite trend, i.e., if for one set of dual-comb lines, the increase in microwave frequency corresponds to an increase in terahertz, then for the neighbouring sets of dual-comb lines, the increase in microwave frequency will correspond to a decrease in terahertz.
 Because of this, one can find that the microwave-terahertz link shown in Figure \ref{filter}c shows opposite trend as those shown in Figures \ref{filter}b and \ref{filter}d.
+If the broadening of the dual-comb is due to the RF nonlinearity rather than the broadening of the terahertz modes, the “symmetric absorption” behaviour shown in Figures \ref{filter}b-\ref{filter}d will not be observed.
 To help analyze the data, we plot the transmission of the filter as a reference in Figures \ref{filter}b-\ref{filter}d.
 It can be clearly seen that for all cases, the dual-comb results show good agreements with the measured transmission of the filter.
-In the higher terahertz frequency tail, the dual-comb lines are strongly attenuated or even removed due to the stronger absorption (or smaller transmission) in the higher terahertz frequency range.
+In the higher terahertz frequency tail, the dual-comb lines are strongly attenuated or even removed due to the stronger absorption (or smaller transmission).
 Therefore, the dual-comb measurements of the filter can qualitatively prove that the significant broadening of the dual-comb bandwidth is resulted from the proliferation of the terahertz modes due to the off-resonant microwave injection.
+In Figure S10 (Supporting Information), we show the corresponding dual-comb measurement of the filter when the two terahertz QCLs are operated in free running mode.